(888) 552-6760 SCHEDULE AN APPOINTMENT

 • A transvaginal ultrasound is a safe procedure with no ionizing radiation and it is safe during pregnancy.

-• It may be done in your doctor’s office.
+• It may be performed in the doctor’s office.

-• Soft tissue appears clearer on an ultrasound than through X-rays.
+• Soft tissue appears clearer on an ultrasound than X-rays.

 • The procedure is completed within about 30 minutes.

-• It provides your care team with valuable insight to make recommendations about your care going forward.
+• It provides the care team with valuable insight to make recommendations about the patient's care going forward.

-You may feel some discomfort, but you shouldn’t find it painful.
-You may take over-the-counter pain relief before the procedure to head off any discomfort.
+The patient may feel some discomfort, but shouldn’t find it painful.
+The patient may take over-the-counter pain relief before the procedure to head off any discomfort.

-A radiologist who specializes in ultrasound will read the images and send a report to the doctor who requested the test.
+A radiologist who specializes in ultrasound reads the images and sends a report to the doctor who requested the test.
 Most scans are read within one to two days.

-Depending on the results, your doctor may order further testing including a biopsy to help determine the next steps in your treatment.
+Depending on the results, the patient's doctor may order further testing including a biopsy to help determine the next steps in her treatment.

 Expert cancer care